-No clear and singular cause has yet been discovered that explains exactly why synesthesia happens.
+No clear and singular cause has yet been discovered that explains why synesthesia happens.
 It can be induced by using psychedelic drugs.
 It can happen during the growth and development stages of childhood.
 You can acquire it later in life as well.

-There may be a genetic component, as many people who have synesthesia disorder also have one or more family members who have it.
+There may be a genetic component, as many people who have synesthesia also have one or more family members who have it.
 Brain structure and function are different in synesthetes.
-People with synesthesia typically have excessively high serotonin levels.
+People with synesthesia typically have unusually high serotonin levels.

 Many people who have synesthesia feel that it's the most normal and natural thing in the world for them.
-They may have little or no problems with functioning, and in fact, they may find that their synesthesia helps them function better and enhances their experiences.
+They may have few or no problems functioning, and in fact, they may find that their synesthesia helps them function better and enhances their experiences.

-However, that isn't always true of everyone.
+However, that isn't true of everyone.
 If you have synesthesia, you may feel like it's something you have to be ashamed of or hide from others.
-You may have learned long ago that the way you perceive things isn't acceptable to many people.
+You may have learned that the way you perceive things is different from others and fear that it is unacceptable.

-Another problem some people with synesthesia may struggle with is sensory overload.
-Because each stimulation elicits multiple sensations, they may have trouble in a very stimulating environment.
+Another problem some people with synesthesia experience is sensory overload.
+Because each stimulation elicits multiple sensations, they may have trouble in stimulating environments.

-The first thing you need to do if you have synesthesia is to learn all you can about it.
-The more you know, the better you'll understand that your synesthesia is natural for you.
-You can become an expert on your condition so that you aren't swayed by people who think it means there's something "wrong" with you.
+The first thing to do if you have synesthesia is learn all you can about it.
+The more you know, the better you'll understand that synesthesia is natural for you.
+When you become an expert on your condition, you will realize it doesn’t mean there’s anything "wrong" with you.

 Even if you're unhappy about your synesthesia, it can be helpful to highlight the ways in which it improves your life.
 Does it help you enjoy music more fully?
 Does it help you remember details better?
 Does it enhance your emotional experiences?
-If you can see your synesthesia as a gift or a talent, you can take advantage of what it brings to you.
+If you can see your synesthesia as a gift or talent, you can take advantage of what it brings to you.